 Respect, collaboration and empowerment are the core beliefs of St. Louis Arc.
 They are also the guiding principles that have shaped the services and programs the organization offers for people with intellectual and developmental disabilities and their families.
 St. Louis Arc prepares individuals for success from infancy and at every stage of life, and Centene is there as a community partner to help ensure that Arc is able to continue its work in the St. Louis region.

 "I can’t say enough good things about our St. Louis Arc volunteer experience.
 Our team knew we wanted to connect on a personal level as a way to help us gain a more meaningful understanding of our day-to-day work in complex care. ...
 The participants at the St. Louis Arc Centene Family Center thoroughly enjoyed the experience with their Centene helpers, and we all walked away with a newfound appreciation for those living with disabilities and their caregivers."

-- Laura Sankey, Staff Vice President, Complex Care and Centene Employee Volunteer
+- Laura Sankey, Vice President of Product Strategy and Social Determinants of Health Innovation, and Centene Employee Volunteer

 Centene employees work to ensure the nation’s most vulnerable citizens receive high-quality healthcare.
 The passion and commitment of our employees is also reflected in the many hours they volunteer in the communities that we serve.
 Here, Centene employees spend the afternoon at the St. Louis Arc Centene Family Center, a center that provides services and programs for people with intellectual and developmental disabilities.

 Centene Hosts Disability Advocate